jtannas/katachi/docs/PHILOSOPHY.md

 People -- whether users or contributors -- are going to make mistakes.
 We should be understanding and forgiving when they do.

-That being said, every time we let something slip our users have to deal with it.
+That being said, users suffer the consequences every time we let something slip.
+A small fix in our code saves each user from having to fix it themselves.
 We should be meticulous in our code to avoid giving users a bad experience.

 To that end, we lean heavily on automated dev tooling to keep everything on track.